Let to Buy Mortgages:

-Q. Need to move but are stuck in a chain?
+Q. Do you need to move but are stuck in a chain?

-There are many reasons why increasing numbers of homeowners opt to let their main residence and buy a new place to live.
-It may be in answer to one of the questions above, in response to a strong rental market or indeed the tax breaks available to Landlords although this is always changing so always seek upto date tax advice.
+There are many reasons why increasing numbers of homeowners opt to keep, let their main residence and buy a new place to live.
+It may be in answer to one of the questions above, in response to a strong rental market or indeed the tax breaks available to Landlords although this is always changing so always seek up to date tax advice.

-To sumarise let to buy; it is where you keep your existing home, raise your deposit on it for the new purchase (on a let to buy mortgage), rent it to tenants (they cover the cost of the new mortgage) and then buy a new main residence to live in.
+A let to buy is where you keep your existing home, raise your deposit on it for the new purchase (on a let to buy mortgage), rent it to tenants (they cover the cost of the new mortgage) and then buy a new main residence to live in.
 You may need a mortagage on the new purchase, but thats okay.
 Effectively you are able to borrow 100% of the purchase price of your new home, without having to sell or use your own hard earned savings.

 Letting your home in order to buy a new property might be the solution to a number of issues that many people are currently facing or maybe just an astute financial decision.
 Find out more by downloading our FREE guide to Let to Buy.
 Or get in touch with one of our expert buy to let mortgage brokers who will be delighted to help.